 Continue reading “Off the Beaten Path – My Trip to Leeuwarden”

-We all know that my time abroad in Europe so far has been full of surprise – that’s what this post is all about.
+We all know that my time abroad in Europe so far has been full of surprises – that’s what this post is all about.
 But the season of fall was another big shocker.
 Growing up in Hawaii, I had never experienced the season of fall before.
 The leaves don’t change color and fall off of the trees, and I had never travelled anywhere at that time of the year – until this year.
 Going nineteen years without having this experience though, made me have some expectations about fall that didn’t really turn out to be right…

 This week I went to Greece, where I tested my haggling skills.
 Now, there was a major mental barrier that I had to conquer before I could actually haggle.
 I actually felt bad thinking about arguing for a lower price with people who might need the money.